-In subsequent years, the costs assigned by the ICAP Demand Curves to the NYCA by the results of the independent review conducted pursuant to this section.
-The ICAP Demand
+In subsequent years, the costs assigned by the ICAP Demand Curves to the NYCA Minimum Installed Capacity Requirement, the Locational Minimum Installed Capacity Requirement, and any Indicative NCZ Minimum Installed Capacity Requirement, will be defined by the results of the independent review conducted pursuant to this section.
+The ICAP Demand Curves will be translated into Unforced Capacity terms in accordance with the ISO Procedures.